We've unveiled our Twisted Classics Cocktails – lebua's latest groundbreaking cocktail series – at our celebrated poolside restaurant in Bangkok.

 Black Clover Club – Originally the Clover Club

 The original Clover Club cocktail, named after the Philadelphia men's club at which captains of industry met in the Bellevue-Stratford hotel, dates back to at least 1910.
-A century later, Ron replaced the traditional fresh raspberries with blackberries, then added London dry gin, Creme De Mure liqueur, lemon juice, pasteurized egg white and pineapple nectar – dry and shock shaken and frosted with pineapple.
+A century later, our mixologist replaced the traditional fresh raspberries with blackberries, then added London dry gin, Creme De Mure liqueur, lemon juice, pasteurized egg white and pineapple nectar – dry and shock shaken and frosted with pineapple.

 Appropriately enough, these redefined classics are only served at Café Mozu, where all-day indoor and outdoor dining has been redefined as well, from the legendary breakfast buffet, to the authentic Middle Eastern and Indian, Thai, wok-fried Chinese, traditional Japanese, classic American deli, wood-fired pizzas, and pastries of the finest French flour.